Sheva Alomar: Design and portrayal

 Sheva Alomar's character was designed during the early development phase of Resident Evil 5, with her designer Yosuke Yamagata calling her a "new major protagonist" who symbolizes the theme of "the bonds of partnership".
 Her face and story background changed several times while she underwent many redesigns and re-imagining as developers searched for the right look to combine the qualities of "feminine attraction" and the "strength of a fighting woman".
 Rejected concepts for Sheva included her being either a civilian, a guerrilla, or a military commander.

 Her character model was based on Australian actress Michelle Van Der Water, but her voice acting and motion capture were performed by American actress Karen Dyer.
 Dyer, in her first major game role of this kind, went through weeks of firearms training for the job, learning with both hands as Sheva is left-handed.
 She described her character as more acrobatic and agile than her partner Chris Redfield, and as "very passionate and youthful", adding she had an "emotional attachment" to her mission as she wants to save her people.
+In Dead by Daylight, she was voiced by Kayla Dixon.

-Sheva appears in the game wearing a form-fitting purple singlet, beige pants and knee-high boots.
+Sheva appears in Resident Evil 5 wearing a form-fitting purple singlet, beige pants and knee-high boots.
 She also carries a tactical belt and pistol holster, and wears leather forearm guards and traditional African jewellery.
 Alternate costumes are a staple within the Resident Evil series that let players dress playable characters in "silly, cool, and even embarrassing" outfits; the series also has a reputation for making their alternate costumes for women sexualised.
 Sheva's alternate costumes are a "Clubbin'" outfit consisting of a gold lamé bikini, micro-miniskirt and blonde wig, and a "Tribal" outfit consisting of a leopard print bikini and tribal body paint.